LeonardoAlchieri/youtube_scraper/README.md

 This library provides with a class, `Scraper`, that will take most of the information present on a video page.

-The project is still in alpha and will be fully updated when I will have time.
+The project is still in beta and will be fully updated when I will have time.
 I will add a documentation later.

 ## INSTALL